 - The student will ask three full-time faculty members (tenured, tenure-track, full-time lecturer/instructor) to form a thesis committee.
 The student will, in consultation with one or more of these faculty members, select the chair of the committee.
 The chair will be the instructor of record and the principle advisor for the thesis.
 At least two members of the committee must be from the history department.
 In exceptional circumstances and when academically advisable, a larger committee may be formed.

-- In consultation with the committee, the student will prepare a proposal for a research project that will culminate in the writing of a senior thesis.
+- In consultation with the committee, the student will prepare a proposal (PDF) for a research project that will culminate in the writing of a senior thesis.
 The committee chair will ordinarily supervise the student’s subsequent research and writing, with the final thesis being approved by the entire committee.
-The proposal should indicate the number of credit hours (6-9) for which the student will enroll in History 4980.
+The proposal (PDF) should indicate the number of credit hours (6-9) for which the student will enroll in History 4980.

-- The proposal must be approved by the entire committee before the end of the semester before which the student plans to enroll in the thesis hours.
+- The proposal (PDF) must be approved by the entire committee before the end of the semester before which the student plans to enroll in the thesis hours.

-- The proposal must also include an annotated bibliography of the major sources the student will examine in the research phase of the project.
+- The proposal (PDF) must also include an annotated bibliography of the major sources the student will examine in the research phase of the project.
 This bibliography, distinguishing between primary sources that will enable the student to do original work and secondary sources, should be at least three pages long.